|Born||4 Dec 1903|

 Contributor: C. Peter Chen

-ww2dbaseIn Mar 1944, Merrill suffered a heart attack at Hsamshingyang and was evacuated to India.
-Expected of him, he refused to board the plane for evacuation until all wounded boarded before him, delaying his departure by one day.
+ww2dbaseIn Mar 1944, Merrill suffered a heart attack at Hsamshingyang.
+He refused to board the aircraft sent to evacuate him to India until other wounded or sick soldiers were aboard first, which delayed his departure by a day.
 Hunter took over his responsibilities on 29 Mar, and later wrote of Merrill's health:

 ww2dbaseBritish soldier Jack Girsham noted Merrill as a "cool, clever, and tough fighting man, the type who would never lose his temper or his nerve."
-Girsham added that "he cared for his men."
+Girsham added that "he cared for his men", which conflicted with Merrill's actions against the interest of the men during the campaign toward Myitkyina.

 ww2dbaseAfter the war Merrill served as Chief of Staff of the Western Defense Command, Commander of the 6th Army, and Deputy Chief of the American Military Advisory Mission to the Philippines.
 He retired from the Army in 1948 and became Commissioner of Public Works in New Hampshire, United States.
 He passed away in 1955.
 His awards and decorations include the Distinguished Service Medal, Purple Heart, Bronze Star, Legion of Merit, and Combat Infantryman's Badge.